nus-cs2103-AY2223S1/ip/docs/README.md

 ```
 Duck says:

-Got it.
+Quack!
 I've added this task:
   [D][] return book (by: 02/08/2019 18:00)
-Now you have 3 tasks in the list.
+Now you have 3 tasks in the list, quack!
 ```
 ---
 4. ### `list`: View all Tasks